j4ck4l-24/j4ck4l-24.github.io/source/_posts/BCACTF_5.0_Writeup.md

 > **Description** : I found this database that does not use SQL, is there any way to break it?\
 > **Author**: `Jack`

-* As per name and description it is almost clear that it is a challenge with no sql injection vulnerability.
+* From the name and description, it is almost clear that this challenge involves no SQL injection vulnerability.

-* Opening the challenge url we can't see much there.
+* Opening the challenge URL doesn't reveal much.
-Just a simple response `Not a valid query :(`
+We only see a simple response: `Not a valid query :(`

 ![index](./images/bcactf/nosql/index.png)

-* We are also provided with the server side code this time.
+* We are also provided with the server-side code this time.

 ```js
 const express = require('express')